-The electrical generator, if you have chosen one, is most often located in a special compartment below the motor home floor and behind the driver's entrance door.
+The electrical generator, if you have chosen this one, is located in a special compartment below the motor home floor on the driver's entrance door.
 The compartment is sound insulated and constructed to prevent vapors from seeping into the living area.
 However, be aware that it is possible that, with certain wind conditions, fumes from the generator exhaust pipe could enter the motor home through open windows.
-On the Impulse, the optional electrical generator is located behind the font hood door.